The Center for Environmental Research and Education

 Conveniently Scheduled Classes

-Courses are offered weekday evenings and occasionally on Saturdays for the convenience of working professionals.
-Part-time students who take about two classes per semester can complete the degree in approximately two calendar years.
-Students may also take one course per semester.
-The program welcomes full-time students, including recent graduates with bachelor's degrees in the sciences or related disciplines.
+Courses are offered weekday evenings and occasional Saturdays for the convenience of working professionals.
+This program welcomes both full-time and part-time students.
+Part-time students who take about two classes per semester can complete the degree in approximately two calendar years, though CERE offers flexibility in the number of courses required per semester.

 Instructors from Academia and Working Professionals